riltech/centurion/docs/api.md

 #### List available challenges

-You can use the REST API to list all available challenges
+You can use this endpoint as an attacker to list all available challenges

 ```
 GET /challenges